NOAA-GFDL/fre-workflows/MR108_README.md

 successes are a good sign. we can assess the job runner's functioning in other ways too.

-### ------ assessing runner functionality in a workflow
+### ------ GENERAL NOTES ON THE CYLC JOB RUNNER MANAGER AND CUSTOM JOB RUNNERS
 There is a somewhat annoying problem here- if we're using a custom job runner like `lib/python/ppan_handler.py`, it's `STDOUT` and `STDERR` get filtered at different points by the cylc.flow.job_runner_mgr, which creates